karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ### **2. Instrument the call to AmazonMQ RabbitMQ**

 The ``OpenTelemetry.Contrib.Instrumentation.AWS`` NuGet package is used to auto-instrument the AWS SDK .NET clients, but there is no AWS SDK client to use with AmazonMQ Rabbit.
-That means that we need to used the ``RabbitMQ.Client`` package and that we need to instrument the downstream call by ourselves.
+That means that we need to used the ``RabbitMQ.Client`` package and that we need to instrument the downstream calls by ourselves.

-In the following code snippet you'll see that we are injecting the trace information into the header of the message that is going to be send.
+In the next code snippet you'll see that we are injecting the trace information into the header of the message that is going to be sent.
 Later in App2 we'll extract the trace information from the message header and link both operations.

-To be more specific, we are using the ``XRayPropagator`` to inject the Activity into the message header, this specific propagator will add a header named ``X-Amzn-Trace-Id`` into the message.
+To be more specific, we are using the ``XRayPropagator`` to inject the Activity into the message header, this propagator will add a header named ``X-Amzn-Trace-Id`` into the message.

-In the previous section when setting up the OpenTelemetry provider for this app we added the following command: ``Sdk.SetDefaultTextMapPropagator(new AWSXRayPropagator())``.
+In the previous section when setting up the OpenTelemetry client for this app we added the following command: ``Sdk.SetDefaultTextMapPropagator(new AWSXRayPropagator())``.
 This method overrides the value of the ``Propagators.DefaultTextMapPropagator`` with ``AWSXRayPropagator``.
 So now, we can get an instance of the ``AWSXRayPropagator`` propagator like this: ``var propagator = Propagators.DefaultTextMapPropagator``